belle2/basf2/online_book/basf2/first_steering_file.rst

 .. admonition:: Task
     :class: exercise stacked

-    Save the beam-constrained B mass and the difference between half the center-of-mass energy and the reconstructed B energy into an output ntuple.
-Run your steering file with these additions.
+    Save the beam-constrained B mass of each B candidate in an output ntuple.
+    Then, run your steering file.

 .. admonition:: Hint
     :class: toggle xhint stacked

-    The variables are called `Mbc` and `deltaE`.
+    The variable for the beam-constrained B mass is called `Mbc`.
+It has to be provided as element of a list to the argument ``variables`` of the `variablesToNtuple` function.

 .. admonition:: Solution
     :class: toggle solution